CGCooke/CGCooke.github.io/posts/2021-01-03-Number-Extraction-With-Tesseract.md

 ![_config.yml]({{< var baseurl >}}/images/2020-12-18-A-Playground-In-Nuketown/Nuketown-84-1.jpg)

-By using Optical Character Recognition (OCR), we can read this heading, digitising the player's current heading on a frame by frame basis.
+Optical Character Recognition (OCR) can read this heading, digitising the player's current heading on a frame-by-frame basis.
 I've chosen to use [Tesseract](https://github.com/tesseract-ocr/tesseract), a powerful open-source library for OCR.
 In Python, we can use [Pytesseract](https://pypi.org/project/pytesseract/), a wrapper around *Tesseract*.

 You can find the video I'm digitising [here](https://www.youtube.com/watch?v=dozMeWeraFk).